wso2/cellery-samples/docs/pet-store/build-and-run.md

 - [Observe the pet-store](observability.md) - This shows how you can observe and understand the runtime operations to the pet-store application.
 - [Update pet-be cell](update-cell.md) - provides the steps to update a running cell with new version.
 - [Scale pet-be cell](scale-cell.md) - walks through the steps to scale pet-be cell with horizontal pod autoscaler, and zero scaling with Knative.
-- [Pet store sample](../../cells/pet-store/README.md) - provides the instructions to wotk with pet-store sample.
+- [Pet store sample](../../cells/pet-store/README.md) - provides the instructions to work with pet-store sample.